Sadness in Islam | Fitrah Tawheed

 Common causes:

 Addressing the cause will provide you with a lot of clarity.
 That way you can approach it more precisely.
 Distress is an emotional response to a stressful event.
 Each person experiences an event differently.
-It has more impact on some because sensitivity plays a role in it.

 2. Give space to your sadness

 The next step is to give yourself the space to experience your sadness.
-It is therefore good that you express your sadness and give it the space it deserves.
+It is good that you express your sadness and give it the space it deserves.

 In order to give space to your sadness, it is sometimes necessary to take a break from daily tasks.
 That way you give yourself the time and space to experience your sadness.